JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 ### Readings

 All readings are provided in digital form on the course website.
-They are one entire novel and a few selected short stories:
+They are one novel and several short stories:

   - [Wilkie Collins, *The Moonstone*](texts/moonstone.html)
   - [Katherine Mansfield, *The Garden Party and Other Stories*](texts/garden-party.html)